basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 of a 3-node cluster consisting of N=3 ensembles.

-These examples illustrate why we recommend higher values for N---again, at least N=5 and preferably N=7---as well as larger clusters.
+These examples illustrate why we recommend higher values for N---again, at least N=5---as well as larger clusters.

 ### Offline Node Recommendations